hn3000/loremicon/README.md

 <br>(Completely random, does not depend on seed, different every time, but always
 one of the above since it uses the same seed)

-# Building

-Currently builds on macOS using node 13.

-Docker image uses Alpine Linux and node 14.

 # More examples

 ![/poly/128/128/577251899890/jpg](https://loremicon.com/poly/128/128/577251899890/jpg)<br>`/poly/128/128/577251899890/jpg`